 Roger Sherman of Connecticut brandishes a walking stick, highlighting his demeanor.
 Faulkner also chose to add a little foreshadowing.
 The clouds in the Declaration hide a profile of Abraham Lincoln, a nod to the problem of slavery and the Civil War.
 In his Constitution, Alexander Hamilton carries a sword, a hint of the coming War of 1812.

 Faulkner went out of his way to costume the characters appropriately.
 John Hancock’s attire reflected his great wealth.
-Southerners with Cavalier origins had fancy dress.
-Northern Puritans dressed more simply.
+Southerners with Cavalier origins had fancy dress, but northern Puritans dressed more simply.

 The Finished Faulkner Murals